Sung-Jinw00/Codewars/README.md

 ## 👀 Overview <a id="overview"></a>

-All functions are blended together, the only exceptions are Kyu 1's because they are the toughest exercices to do in Codewars.
+All functions are blended together, the only exceptions are Kyu 1's because they are the toughest exercices in Codewars.

 ---